hefroy/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

    ![](./images/collected_data_plot.png)

-1. Run the following _on the development machine_ to deploy a ‘heartbeat’ campaign that collects OBD data from the vehicle.
+1. Run the following _on the development machine_ to deploy a 'heartbeat' campaign that collects OBD data from the vehicle.
 Repeat the process above to view the collected data.

    ```bash
    ./demo.sh --vehicle-name fwdemo-ec2 --campaign-file campaign-obd-heartbeat.json
    ```

-   Similarly, if you chose to deploy the ‘heartbeat’ campaign that collects OBD data from an AWS IoT thing created in in Europe (Frankfurt), you must configure `--region`:
+   Similarly, if you chose to deploy the 'heartbeat' campaign that collects OBD data from an AWS IoT thing created in in Europe (Frankfurt), you must configure `--region`:

    ```bash